ArmineKhanan/Amazon_Vine_Analysis/README.md

 ## Results
 ### ETL on Amazon Product Reviews
 from all the 50 datasets accaessed through the [link](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt) provided, we picked US reviews dataset for software solutions.
+The ETL process for extracting data from the source, it's modification and creation of tables for the normalised database can be examined in the [.ipynb file](https://github.com/ArmineKhanan/Amazon_Vine_Analysis/blob/main/Amazon_Reviews_ETL.ipynb) of the currrent repository.

 ###  Bias of Vine Reviews
 There is a bulleted list that addresses the three questions for unpaid and paid program reviews (7 pt)